kyma-project/kyma/docs/03-tutorials/03-set-up-idp.md

 ### Configure kubectl access

-With this step you will set up the OIDC provider in  kubeconfig file to enforce authentication flow.
+With this step you will set up the OIDC provider in  kubeconfig file to enforce authentication flow when accessing kyma via `kubectl`.

 1. Install [kubelogin](https://github.com/int128/kubelogin) plugin
 2. Copy your current kubeconfig file into a new file